 How to Apply

-Requirements: 19 years of age, completed grade 12, successful completion of assessment testing, provide personal profile and resume, be physically fit.
-You are also required to submit your resume with your application.
+Requirements: 19 years of age, successful completion of VIU assessment testing, provide personal profile and resume, be physically fit.
+You are also required to submit your resume with 2 references with your application.

-Once your application has been received and reviewed, you will be contacted to complete an Assessment Tool.
-The Assessment Tool consists of Mathematics, Reading Comprehension and Combined Reasoning.
+The Program Assessment consists of Mathematics, Reading Comprehension and Combined Reasoning.
 You will also be contacted to attend a 30 minute interview.
 Shortly thereafter, you will be notified if you have been admitted to the program.

 NOTE: Program pending final approval